near/docs/docs/2.build/2.smart-contracts/anatomy/anatomy.md

   <Block highlights={{"rust": "4,19"}} fname="contract">
     ### Main Class Macro

-    Note that the contract's struct definition and the implementation are decorated with macros.
+    Note that the contract's struct definition and the implementation are decorated with macros

     The `#[near(contract_state)]` macro tell the SDK that this structure defines the contract's state, so it knows:
     1. What to fetch from storage when the contract is loaded